 The occupation of Copenhagen was led by Arthur Wellesley in 1807.

 The English formed a semicircle around Copenhagen from Svanemoellen to Kalveboderne

-Some soldiers lived at Sorgenfri Castle in Kongen Lyngby, and camped in the deer garden, Jaegersborg Dyrehave.
+Some soldiers lived at Sorgenfri Castle in Kongen Lyngby, and camped in the Great Deer Park, Jaegersborg Dyrehave.